PokemonGoMap/RocketMap/docs/extras/captchas.md

 # Handling Captchas

-In the following examples we will be using `http://localhost:5000` as the URL where the RocketMap can be accessed (i.e. front-end instance).
-Please remember that if you want your map to be accessed from the exterior you need to setup the `--host` and `--manual-captcha-domain` to something like `http://<your-ip>:<port>` or `http://<your-domain>:<port>`.
+In the following examples we will be using `http://localhost:5000` as URL where RocketMap can be accessed (i.e. front-end instance).

+## Automatic Mode (2captcha)
+RocketMap can request tokens for captcha solving from an external service, allowing captchas to be solved "on-the-fly" - meaning that once an account encounters a captcha it immediately starts the uncaptcha process.

+If you want to enable this behavior you need to specify:
+- Enable captcha solving: `-cs` or `--captcha-solving`

+- 2captcha API key: `-ck` or `--captcha-key`

 ## Enabling Manual/Hybrid Captcha Solving:
 You can setup RocketMap to enable manual captcha solving.
 This feature uses common web browsers to let users rescue captcha'd accounts.
-We use a JavaScript [bookmarklet](https://en.wikipedia.org/wiki/Bookmarklet) to trigger the captcha and allow the user to solve it in its web browser.
+We use a JavaScript [bookmarklet](https://en.wikipedia.org/wiki/Bookmarklet) that triggers a captcha which allows the user to solve it in its web browser.
+The result is then forwarded to the RocketMap instance running at the URL specified by `-mcd`.

+Please remember that if you want your map to be accessed from the exterior you need to setup `--host` and `--manual-captcha-domain` to something like `http://<your-ip>:<port>` or `http://<your-domain>:<port>`.

 To enable manual captcha solving you need to add the following parameters: